 Angels and cherubs are popular motifs for holidays such as Christmas and Valentine's Day, and these free crochet angel patterns are excellent options for either of those celebrations.
 Crochet angels don't just have to be for special occasions, though.
 They add hopeful symbolism to home decor at any time of the year.
 They are great in nurseries and they can also be placed on tabletops and mantles throughout the home.

 This crochet angel pattern was originally published in CrocheTrend and is now available as a free pattern from Ravelry.
-This is a very classic angel pattern, designed in white cotton thread as a lacy Christmas ornament.
+This is a very classic angel pattern, designed with a white cotton thread as a lacy Christmas ornament.

 This crochet angel is worked with a size US 7 steel/1.5 mm crochet hook and is just over three inches tall.
 This size is great for a Christmas tree ornament but you could also make a whole set of these to string together for a holiday bunting.